-Pressure on a nerve for a long time can damage it.
+Pressure on a nerve for a long time is the most common cause of mononeuropathy.

 The affected area may tingle, feel prickly, or be numb, and the affected muscle may be weak.

-Usually, the diagnosis is based on symptoms and results of a physical examination.
+Usually, mononeuropathy is diagnosed based on symptoms and results of a physical examination.

 Modifying or stopping the activity that caused the problem and taking pain relievers usually help, but sometimes corticosteroid injections, physical therapy, or surgery is needed.